smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ##2015

 ###July
-I plan to finish the trigger work that I began last month and set up a proper test suite to verify that everything has been set up correctly.
+I plan to finish the trigger work that I began last month and begin to set up a proper test suite to verify that everything has been set up correctly.
 Also continue work on simple batch installation scripts so I can easily re-create the latest version of the sahsuland_dev database.

+######20 July
+* Back to triggers.
+Working on rif40_tables_trigger.

+######16 July
+* Adding more fields to the fake cancer dataset and inserting more typical errors.
+Sent Kevin a copy for his thoughts.

 ######15 July
 * Finishing up the fake cancer data.
 Verifying with Kevin that it is what he wants before copying it over to Github.